SamAllen06/lake_temp_work/documentation/lake-temperature-mapper/mapping/mapper.md

 Uses OrderReader to read in orders stored in a directory specified by a config file.
 Executes the order, following this cycle:

-- Change the value of the specified parameter using ParamEditor to the value returned by the Sampler.
+- Change the value of the specified parameters using ParamEditor to the values returned by the Sampler.
 - Run the binary using BinaryRunner.
 - Compare the differences between the reference and test file using